 March 10th…“WHAT WAS YOUR FAVORITE MOVIE AS A CHILD AND WHY?”

 Small hands covered my little boy eyes in fright, yet, I couldn’t help but spread my fingers open, just a crack, to peek through and see the latest scene from the 1939 classic, “The Wizard Of Oz”.
-I was tantalized, transfixed, terrified and tickled by all the components that combine to orchestrate any story into a sort of magic that captures and transports you into another realm of life experience other than your own.
+I was tantalized, transfixed, terrified and tickled by all the components that combined to orchestrate this, or any story, into a sort of magic that captures and transports you into another realm of a fantasy life experience other than your own.

 From the fearsome, powerful tornado that whisked Dorothy and Toto (her dog) away to the Land Of Oz, to the petite Munchkins that were so cute as they spoke or sung in their high voices and dressed so colorfully in their extravagant costumes.
 From start to finish, this film was easily my very favorite as a little boy….and even today, is up there in the Top Ten of my adult movie listing.